The Border Collie Labrador mix combines two popular breeds into one brilliant, friendly companion.

 Both Labradors and Border Collies are highly affectionate people-pleasers.
 This should bode well for owners as they wrangle the Border Collie’s intelligence through positive reinforcement training.

-Labradors are generally extremely outgoing and independent.
-Border Collies, on the other hand, can become quite shy around strangers.
+Labradors are generally outgoing and independent.
+Border Collies, on the other hand, can be shy around strangers.

 Border Collies exceeding intelligence can also make them quite sensitive to any sort of negative reinforcement.
 Over time, Border Collies and their mixes can grow aggressive due to anxiety if routinely exposed to fear-based “training.”